-I like using Firefox, one of the most popular web browsers, developed by Mozilla, a non-profit organization.
-The Mozilla team has been upgrading the browser by adding many great features, making the product more powerful and easy-to-use.
-However, performance issues are constantly reported by users.
+Firefox is one of the most popular web browsers developed by Mozilla, a non-profit organization.
+The Mozilla team has been upgrading the browser and added many great features, making the browser more powerful, privacy-protected, and easy to use.

-If you have used FireFox on your MacBook Pro for a while, most likely you have encountered issues such as page delays, cursor becoming a running pinwheel, even unexpected crashes, etc.
+If you have used FireFox on your MacBook Pro for a while, most likely you have encountered issues like page delays, cursor becoming a running pinwheel, unexpected crashes, etc.

-As a Firefox user for years, I have had to force quit the browser many times because it’s simply stopped responding.
-So…why is Firefox running slow or continuously freezing?
+As a Firefox user for years, I have had to force quit the browser many times because it’s simply stopped responding or working.

-Depending on the OS X version (now called macOS since 10.12 Sierra update) your MacBook is running and the Firefox version you use, the reasons may vary.
-But here are some possible causes in general:
+Depending on the macOS version your Mac is running, and the Firefox version you use, the reasons may vary.
+But here are some general causes:

 - You are using a very old version of Firefox.

 - Your Firefox has lots of caches, browsing histories, downloads, and extensions.

 - Your Mac is slow in general, making you feel Firefox is the culprit.